 The most common trustees include the trustee of a trust or the personal representative of a probated or administrated estate.
-Characteristically, the fiduciary has a higher level of knowledge and expertise about the matters being handled; for example, a trustee will often have knowledge about diversifying investments while the beneficiaries of a trust will not.
+Characteristically, the fiduciary has a higher level of knowledge and expertise about the matters being handled; for example, a trustee will often know diversifying investments while the beneficiaries of a trust will not.

-Fiduciary duty imposes an arguably stricter standard of behavior and a fiduciary has a duty not to be in a situation where his or her personal interests and fiduciary duty conflict.
+Fiduciary duty imposes an arguably stricter standard of behavior, and a fiduciary commits not to be in a situation where his or her interests and fiduciary duty conflict.
 To further explain, a fiduciary should not have a conflict of interest, and this theory certainly applies to the management of estates and trusts.
 Some examples of a breach (break) in fiduciary duty include:

 If a beneficiary to an estate or a trust believes that a personal representative or a trustee has breached their fiduciary duty, they can bring the matter before the court.
 If the court determines that the fiduciary has failed in any one or more of their duties, the fiduciary can be held personally liable for any harm done to the estate or trust assets.
 The court can also order the removal of the executor, administrator, or trustee.